OfficeDev/m365-msteams-northwind-app-samples/Labs/Labs-A/Lab-A04.md

 > Every time the theme is detected/changed (which we will discuss in the next bullet point), the script applies a data-theme value in the root of the content, like, <html data-theme='dark'>, so the `teamstyle.css` can use a correct set of colors & styles for each theme.
 The color change is done with the CSS variables.

 - Initialize the teams SDK and detect current context with `getContext()` and set the theme.
-  When there is a theme change, update the CSS by registering a handler for theme changes with `registerOnThemeChangeHandler()`.
+  When there is a theme change, update the CSS by registering an event handler for theme changes with `registerOnThemeChangeHandler()`.
 Copy and paste below code block for this purpose:
 ```javascript
 microsoftTeams.initialize(() => {